Puerto Viejo at a Glance

 Public transportation: Yes.
-Frequent buses run from San José-Puerto Viejo, and also to and from Limon and Sixaola, small town just off the border with Panama.
-Puerto Viejo is small town and you can walk everywhere, but very popular option is to rent a bike as there are many rentals that offer them on daily bases throughout town.
+Frequent buses run from San José-Puerto Viejo, and also to and from Limon and Sixaola, a small town just off the border with Panama.
+Puerto Viejo is a small town and you can walk everywhere, but a very popular option is to rent a bike as there are many rentals that offer them on a daily basis throughout town.
 Taxis are prevalent, but majority of the taxis in Puerto Viejo are not metered so you should agree on a fare with the driver before getting in.

 Public amenities: No

-Shopping: There are few bigger markets where you can do all your basic grocery shopping and also smaller pulperias (convenient stores), usually equipped with drinks & fruit stands.
-Main beach is lined with tourist stands that sell affordable souvenirs and art crafts, often made at the same spot.
+Shopping: There are a few bigger markets where you can do all your basic grocery shopping and also smaller pulperias (convenient stores), usually equipped with drinks and fruit stands.
+The main beach is lined with tourist stands that sell affordable souvenirs and art crafts, often made at the same spot.

-ATMs: Yes, BCR and Banco Nacional have their ATMs in Puerto Viejo.
+ATMs: Yes, BCR and Banco Nacional have ATMs in Puerto Viejo

-Gas stations: No. Closest gas station is in Hone Creek, 3 miles (5 km) before Puerto Viejo.
+Gas stations: No. Closest gas station is in Hone Creek, three miles (five km) before Puerto Viejo.